CarterStefan/visit_stafford/README.md

 The main user of the website will be residents who live here looking for something to do, as well as people who have never been to the town before who may be planning a visit.

 ## UX
 The users of this website can be split into two simple groups, those who live in Stafford and those who don't.
 The aim of the website will be to inform people of what there is to do around stafford.
-This will include places to eat and drink, places of interest to visit, and places to shop.
+This will include places to eat and drink, places of interest to visit, and places to stay.
 Due to this, despite the two groups of users being split, they share a common purpose to visit the site in the fact they are looking for something to do in Stafford.

 The website will be focused on adults, so will need a professional and clean feel to the site, encouraging people to visit the area.
 It should be informative and easy to use.